WeAreStudio99/99Track/README.md

 ### Yarn

 Yarn is the package manager of choice for this project.
-Ensure you are using Node.js 20 _(lts/iron)_ and then activate `corepack` to use Yarn :
+Make sure you are using Node.js 20 _(lts/iron)_ and then activate `corepack` to use Yarn :

 ```bash